selfcustody/krux/docs/getting-started/features/tamper-detection.en.md

 *TC Flash Hash* produces a unique visual and verbal signature (an image and two sets of words) that helps you instantly recognize unauthorized changes.
 See below for details on how it works and what to expect from its output.

+**Privacy warning**: Right after the *TC Code* is set, Krux offers to fill the empty blocks of the flash memory with entropy captured from the camera.
+Camera frames are stored as they are captured, without scrambling, so that what gets written to the flash stays verifiable.
+As a consequence, anyone who later dumps the device's flash memory can reconstruct the captured images.
+Frame something well-lit, visually rich but harmless, such as fabric, a textured surface, gravel or foliage, and keep faces, documents, screens, seed backups, addresses and any recognizable feature of your home or surroundings out of the shot.

 ### How Krux Tamper Detection Works

 ## Tamper Check Code (TC Code)